Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

 - **tensorflow** was used to add Sequential, Conv2D, MaxPooling2D, Flatten, Dense, Dropout, and Activation layers to the model.
 - **keras** was used for early stopping during training in the modelling and evaluation Jupyter ntoebook.

+# Credits
+Credits:
+- The project extensively referenced the [Malaria Detector](https://github.com/Code-Institute-Solutions/WalkthroughProject01) project by Code Institute.
+- The project was created using the [Mildew Detection in Cherry](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) template by Code Institute.